tmitchel/HiggsToTauTau/README.md

         ```
     - Setup a python virtual environment
         ```
-        cd ${CMSSW_BASE}/src/LTau_Analyzers
+        cd ${CMSSW_BASE}/src/HiggsToTauTau
         virtualenv .pyenv
         source .pyenv/bin/activate  # this must be done every time you log in source setup/setup-python.sh
         ```
 3. Compile the appropriate plugin.
-For example, to compile the 2018 analyzer for the muon+tau channel, use the following command
+For example, to compile the 2018 analyzer for the muon+tau channel AC analysis, use the following command
     ```
-    ./build plugins/mt_analyzer2018.cc bin/analyze2018_mt
+    ./build plugins/AC/mt_analyzer2018.cc bin/AC_2018_mt
     ```
-    This will produce a binary named `analyze2018_mt` in the `bin` directory that can be used to analyze 2018 mutau events.
+    This will produce a binary named `AC_2018_mt` in the `bin` directory that can be used to analyze 2018 mutau events for the AC analysis.
 4. Use the python automation script to processes all files in a directory and produce output trees with selection branches and weight branches
     ```
-    python automate_analysis.py -e bin/analyze2018_mt -p /hdfs/store/user/tmitchel/legacy-v5/mela/mt2018_v1p3 --output-dir mt2018_v5p3 --parallel --syst
+    python automate_analysis.py -e bin/AC_2018_mt -p /hdfs/store/user/tmitchel/legacy-v5/mela/mt2018_v1p3 --output-dir mt2018_v5p3 --parallel --syst
     ```
     This command requires some explanation because it has many options.
 The purpose of this script is to run a provided binary on all *.root files in a given directory.
 The binary is supplied with the `-e` option and the input directory is supplied with the `-p` option.
 Because the analyzers use the name of the input root file to lookup the correct cross-section, any prefixes added to the filenames (looking at you SVFit and MELA) need to be stripped before providing the sample name to the binary.
 All processed files are stored in `Output/trees/`.
 The `--output-dir` option can be used to create a new directory in `Output/trees/` and store the processed files there.
 The --parallel option is used to enable multiprocessing.
 The maximum number of processes at any one time is the minimum(10, ncores / 2).
 Each input file will recieve it's own process.
+Replaicing `--parallel` with `--condor` will submit the jobs to be processed using condor.
+The output files will be stored in `/hdfs/store/user/{username}/{--ouput-dir}`.
 The final option `--syst` is provided when you want to produce additional output files containing systematic shifts.
 Within the output directory, nominal files are stored in the `NOMINAL` sub-directory and sub-directories will be created for each systematic with the prefix SYST_.
 Logs will also be saved in the `logs` subdirectory.
+It is recommended to use the `--condor` option when processing systematics due to the large number of processes.

 5. hadd the appropriate files together
     ```